miguelamendez/SignalPerceptron/README.txt

 This Repo contains the implementation of the algorithms defined in the Signal Perceptron Paper.

+Pre-Requirements:
+You need to install the following libraries in order to run the code: numpy pytorch torchvision matplotlib

 Running Procedure:
 To replicate the experiments in the paper run exp1.py , exp2.py with the commands:
 ##############################################################################################